-Every MSD employee is trained each year on the values and standards set forth in our company's Code of Conduct.
+Every MSD Animal Health employee is trained each year on the values and standards set forth in our company's Code of Conduct.
 All are provided with information on how to confidentially and anonymously report concerns, using a variety of channels.
-We provide training on our Business Partner Code of Conduct (BPCC) to all procurement employees that have responsibility for (1) the selection of new suppliers and (2) managing MSD's existing base of suppliers.
+We provide training on our BPCC to all procurement employees that have responsibility for (1) the selection of new suppliers and (2) managing MSD Animal Health's existing base of suppliers.
 Additional training on how to review, evaluate and mitigate concerns stemming from our supplier due diligence activities is also provided to this same group.
 This training is designed to help them identify, evaluate and mitigate potential risks associated with labour and human rights in our supply chain.